kristianmandrup/slush-fuse-rollup/README.md

   tsconfig.json
 ```

-The files in `js/src` are the source files to be used by the app.
-The gulp task will compile the source files to ES5 javascript in `/dist` on any modification.

-- `gulp` (default) - compile ES6
-- `gulp watch` - watch `/js/src` for changes and compile ES6 to ES5 in `/dist`

-### TypeScript
 TypeScript support has been added as per the [TypeScript Gulp guide](http://www.typescriptlang.org/docs/handbook/gulp.html)

 Start by making sure you have installed TypeScript globally